geovedi/book-notes/2023/a-fever-in-the-heartland.notes.md

-# A Fever in the Heartland
+# A Fever in the Heartland: The Ku Klux Klan's Plot to Take Over America, and the Woman Who Stopped Them
 Author: Timothy Egan

 ## Introduction: The Quintessential Americans